Execution guardrails for AI agents

 Research AgentsSource validation, extraction limits, IP protection, citation requirements

-Enterprise AgentsSSO integration, audit trails, multi-tenant isolation, RBAC policies
+Enterprise AgentsSSO integration, decision records, multi-tenant isolation, RBAC policies

 Legal AgentsDocument access control, privilege protection, confidentiality enforcement